jakesylvestre/site/_posts/commands/2013-06-24-Chmod&Chown.md

 ---
+published: true
 layout: post
 status: post
 title: Using chmod and chown
 category: commands
-tags: [bash, commands, chmod, chown]
+tags:
+  - bash
+  - commands
+  - chmod
+  - chown
-author: [wei2912, jaffer1979]
+author:

-status: post
+  - wei2912
+  - jaffer1979
+  - "manu-27993"

-summary: Learn how to master the two commands that are often associated with file permissions manipulation - chmod and chown.
+summary: "Learn how to master the two commands that are often associated with file permissions manipulation - chmod and chown."
-location: _posts/commands/Chmod&Chown.md
+location: "_posts/commands/Chmod&Chown.md"
 ---

 This was originally a class at [http://piratepad.net/NixTuts-LinuxCmdLine-9psZK](http://piratepad.net/NixTuts-LinuxCmdLine-9psZK), so feel free to visit it if you want to experience something more interactive.